mamantoha/crystal_mpd/README.md

 #### Build MPD query expressions in Crystal

+The `MPD::Filter` class helps you construct complex MPD filter expressions using a fluent and chainable DSL — fully compatible with (MPD) filter syntax.

 You can build expressions using chainable methods like `#eq`, `#contains`, `#not_eq`, and logical `#not`.

 ```crystal